reactjs/react.dev/content/docs/hooks-reference.md

 ```

 Note that `useRef()` is useful for more than the `ref` attribute.
 It's [handy for keeping any mutable value around](/docs/hooks-faq.html#is-there-something-like-instance-variables) similar to how you'd use instance fields in classes.

+>Tip
+>
+>React guarantees that ref object identity (not its `current` prop) is stable and won't change on re-renders.
+This is why it's safe to omit from the `useEffect` or `useCallback` dependency list.
+>
+>Also keep in mind that *including* `ref.current` list in the dependency list is usually a mistake because `ref.current` changes *after* rendering.
+If you want to re-run some code whenever a ref changes, you might want to use the function `ref={callback}` API instead.

 ### `useImperativeHandle` {#useimperativehandle}